-For supply staff and those on short contracts in Tweseldown Infant school
+For supply staff and those on short contracts in Tweseldown Infant School

-While working in Tweseldown Infant school, you have a duty of care towards the children and young people here.
+While working in Tweseldown Infant School I, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Kim Tottem and can be found adminoffic@tweseldown.hants.sch.uk
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Kim Tottem.